 Our Centre has a Resource Centre where students have access to computers, telephones, fax machines, photocopiers and other resources.

-Our Centre has been offering these programs since 1997.
+Centre for Skills has been offering these programs since 1997.

 No, all students are required to demonstrate knowledge of the course material in class.